Lego Aqua Raiders

-Aqua Raiders was a Lego theme that was launched by The Lego Group in 2007 and discontinued the same year.
+Lego Aqua Raiders (stylized as LEGO Aqua Raiders) is a discontinued Lego theme that was launched by The Lego Group in 2007 and discontinued the same year.
 The theme focused on a team of divers searching for treasure in the Bermuda Triangle.
 The product line consisted of seven construction toy sets released in the same year.

 Overview

 The Aqua Raiders product line was based on an original backstory that focused on a team of divers that was sent on a mission to explore hidden treasures on the ocean floor.
 The Aqua Raiders team was described as the only team that was brave enough to fight the depths of the Bermuda Triangle.
 Equipped with the latest technology, the team explored the ocean while being attacked by numerous dangerous sea creatures during their underwater descent, including sharks, lobsters and octopuses.

 Background

 The Aqua Raiders theme originated in an earlier subtheme called Aquazone.
 The Aquazone theme had been in production from 1995 to 1998 and one of its sub-themes was named Aquaraiders, which consisted of three sets that were released in 1997.
 Aqua Raiders reappeared ten years later in 2007 as a reinvented standalone theme.